samuelbalogh/aws-cert-dva-c01/README.md

 ### What is AWS CloudFormation?

-AWS CloudFormation is a service that gives developers and businesses an easy way to create a collection of related AWS resources and provision them in an orderly and predictable fashion.
+AWS CloudFormation is a service that gives developers and businesses an easy way to **create a collection of related AWS resources** and provision them in an orderly and predictable fashion.

 ### Concepts

 AWS CloudFormation introduces two concepts:
-- The template, a JSON or YAML-format, text-based file that describes all the AWS resources you need to deploy to run your application and
+- The **template**, a JSON or YAML-format, text-based file that describes all the AWS resources you need to deploy to run your application and
-- the stack, the set of AWS resources that are created and managed as a single unit when AWS CloudFormation instantiates a template.
+- the **stack**, the set of AWS resources that are created and managed as a single unit when AWS CloudFormation instantiates a template.

 ### How is AWS CloudFormation different from AWS Elastic Beanstalk?